iteratec/kcwarden/docs/monitors/group_monitor.md

 ---

 # Group Monitor
-You can use grouo monitors to detect if groups have incorrect configurations.
+You can use group monitors to detect if groups have incorrect configurations.
 Please be sure that you have read our [general introduction to Monitors](index.md) to understand the context of this feature.

 ## GroupWithSensitiveRole